-The course will use a variety of approaches including lectures, videos, class discussions, assignments, analyses of business news and cases, and in-class, experiential exercises, including extemporaneous debate.
+The course will use a variety of approaches in class including lectures, videos, class discussions, and experiential exercises.
+This course will use a variety of approaches out of class, including assignments, on-campus trips, cultural events, and occasionally, teamwork.

 Learning Rhythms and Patterns: